akretion/ak-odoo-incubator/gitlab_integration/README.rst

 For now, only the "Merge Request Events" are supported.
 Make sure to select this event when setting up the webhook in GitLab.

+When a merge request is created or updated in GitLab, the webhook will send the event to Odoo, which will then process it and link it to the corresponding project task.

+You can also synchronize existing GitLab projects with Odoo to ensure all relevant merge requests are linked to their respective tasks and automatically set up webhooks for them.

+In order to do that, in debug mode, go to Projects > Configuration > GitLab > Synchronize Projects and follow the wizard instructions.

 Bug Tracker
 ===========